gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 }
 ```

-may be translated to asynchronous using the `AsyncMonitor`:
+can be translated to asynchronous code using `Gapotchenko.FX.Threading.AsyncMonitor`:

 ``` C#
 class NewCode